Admin quick guide

 For more information, see Front page settings.

 - Click the configuration icon (cogwheel) near the top of the screen.
-(If you don't see this, check in Site administration > Front page > Front page settings that 'Include a topic section' is ticked.)
+(If you don't see this, check in Site administration > General > Site home settings that 'Include a topic section' is ticked.)

 - Add text and/or images to the summary box.

-Note: If you don't want to use your front page for displaying courses or information about your organisation, you can display the log in page only by checking "force login" in Site administration > Security > Site policies.
+Note: If you don't want to use your front page for displaying courses or information about your organisation, you can display the login page only by checking "force login" in Site administration > General > Security > Site security settings.

 Changing the look of your site